-Blast kill 3 in Somali restaurant frequented by soldiers
+Blast Kill 3 in Somali Restaurant Frequented by Soldiers

-A bomb explosion at a restaurant in the Somali capital, Mogadishu, killed three people and injured more than 16 others on Saturday, a Somali police officer said.
-The bomb is believed to have been concealed in the restaurant often frequented by government soldiers in Hodan district, Capt.
+A Somali police officer says a bomb explosion at a restaurant in Somalia's capital, Mogadishu, has killed three people, and injured more than 16 others.
+Captain Mohamed Hussein said a bomb believed to have been concealed in the restaurant often frequented by government soldiers in the Hodan district went off on Saturday evening.

 Discussions